 To be more specific, when you’re pregnant it’s important you keep your body temperature below 101 degrees Fahrenheit (38.3 degrees Celsius).

-This is because a rise in core body temperature has been lined to birth defects, particularly in the first trimester.
+This is because a rise in core body temperature has been linked to birth defects, particularly in the first trimester.

 There are also studies to suggest that a raised body temperature can lead to premature labor and delivery in the third trimester.